TechHireWorkshops/Getting-Started-With-Python/README.md

 Pyenv intercepts commands using something called shims, determines which Python version has been specified by your application, and passes our commands along to the correct Python installation.

-To make sure that our computer uses these shims, instead of the default isntalled Python on our machines, we need to add some commands to our shell configuration files.
+To make sure that our computer uses these shims, instead of the default installed Python on our machines, we need to add some commands to our shell configuration files.

 If we're using bash, we can run this command: